mannynotfound/playgrounds/README.md

 see `api-demo` in `/playgrounds` for a working demo of this.

-_NOTE: you will need to run the playgrounds server locally in tandem with your webpack server to use the api in development_
+_NOTE: you will need to run the main playgrounds server locally in tandem with your app's webpack server to use the api in development_

 # Features